conan-io/conan-io.github.io/_posts/2025-11-24-GameDev-Raylib-Android.markdown

 ## Building and Running

-Now that everything is set up, it's time to build and run our raylib game on Android!
-We will use Android Studio to build and deploy the app to a connected device or emulator.
+Now that everything is set up, it's time to build and run our Raylib game on Android!

-### Build the Project

 * Click **Build -> Assemble 'app' Run Configuration** in Android Studio